 Install the MP4 Video Joiner

 Run the distribution file and follow the installer instructions.

 Add the Clips You Want to Splice Together

-Launch Movavi Video Editor and click New Project.
+Launch Movavi Video Editor Plus and click New Project.
 Go to Add Media Files and find the clips that you want to use for your future movie.
 The selected videos will appear on the Timeline in the lower portion of the app window.
 Note that you can rearrange the videos on the Timeline by dragging them around.

 You can smoothly connect your clips to each other with appropriate transitions.
 Open the Transitions tab and select the ones you like best.
 To insert a transition, simply drag its icon to the Timeline and drop it between two clips.

 Use the Transition Wizard tool as a fast way to insert random transitions or to add the same selected transition between all video segments.

 Combine Two or More Clips and Save the Result

 To save your movie as a whole, click the Export button.
 In the dialog box that will open, select MP4 as the output format and hit Start.

 Movavi Video Editor Plus